Reviews Archive

 Colour

-Spectrum - Colours are garish and used quite sparringly, colour clash problems are evident, though the programmers have been very careful not to let it affect gameplay, bullets are big, colourful and easy to see
+Colour clash problems are very much evident here, with the player sprite effectively being transparent at all times, but the programmers have been very careful not to let it affect gameplay.
+Bullets are big, colourful, and easy to see.

 --------------------------------------------------------------------------------------------------------------